 It is a language that is spoken in various forms from Southwest Asia to Northwest Africa.
 It is the official language of many countries of the Arab world such as Dubai, Iraq, Qatar, Egypt, Syria, Saudi Arabia, Sudan and Israel, besides many others.
 It is one of the languages recognised by the United Nations.
+That is the biggest reason that the need for translation from English to Arabic has been getting highly increased nowadays.

 There may be differences, however, in the various kinds of the Arabic language depending on the region they are spoken in.
 There are Arab dialects worldwide that have imbibed regional influences leading to a new version of the language.
 The dialect spoken in Egypt is the version spoken by the largest number of speakers of the language (close to 89 million native speakers of the language).
 Due to the variations in dialects, a resident of, say, Sudan, may not understand the language spoken by a Qatari, even though both speak the same language!